 Do you have an exciting idea for a new business but feel you lack the knowledge and experience to take the next step?
-If you are serious and committed to your business idea the Department of Economic Development is here to support and guide you in making your dream a reality.
+If you are serious and committed to your business idea the Department for Enterprise is here to support and guide you in making your dream a reality.

 The Micro Business Grant Scheme has been designed to give budding entrepreneurs and small start-ups the necessary financial support, training and business acumen to get their business off the ground.